DeanLemans/deanlemans.github.io/content/00-raw/00_00-archive/Ruby on Rails Doctrine.md

     end
 ```

 This is the essence of framework power.
-The programmer declares a class according to certain convention, like a ActiveRecord::Migration subclass that implements #change, and the framework can do all the plumbing that goes around that, and know this is the method to call.
+The programmer declares a class according to certain convention, like a ActiveRecord::Migration subclass that implements `#change`, and the framework can do all the plumbing that goes around that, and know this is the method to call.

 This leaves the programmer with very little code to write.
 In the case of migrations, not only will this allow a call to rails db:migrate to upgrade the database to add this new table, it'll also allow it to go the other way of dropping this table with another call.
 This is very different from a programmer making all this happen and stitching the workflow together from libraries they call themselves.